MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/backup-confidential-vm-with-customer-managed-key-restore.md

 Please test the following cases here:

-### Scenario: Restore without Disk Encryption Set
+### Scenario 1: Restore without Disk Encryption Set

 You can find a dropdown list to select a Disk Encryption Set (DES) on the **Restore** page of CVM.
 This is optional, and you can select DES from it in case of rainy-day scenarios.

-For this scenario, don't provide any Disk Encryption Set (DES) and the restore perocess should be successful.
+For this scenario, don't provide any Disk Encryption Set (DES) and the restore process should be successful.

 ![Screenshot shows Restore page of CVM with an option to enter DES.](https://github.com/MicrosoftDocs/Backup-Confidential-VMs-with-CMK/blob/main/articles/media/backup-confidential-vm-with-customer-managed-key/disk-encryption-set-on-restore.png)

-### Scenario: Restore using Disk Encryption Set pointed to another key
+### Scenario 2: Restore using Disk Encryption Set pointed to another key

 For this scenario, choose a DES pointing to a different key than the original from the dropdown list.
 The restoration may fail.